SeedPlanterOrg/seedplanter-mobile/README.md

 # SeedPlanter - Gardening Application

-Seedplanter is a gardening application giving planters an all in one solution to journal, garden, and keep track of their plants
+Seedplanter is a gardening application that gives planters an all in one solution to journal, garden, and keep track of their plants

 ## Screenshots